mnishiguchi/CustomerManagement/README.md

 - Upon execution, a window with the main menu pops up, where there are choices of "create an acount", "show all accounts", "search by last name", "search by phone number".

 ## USAGE:
-- In the directory where you placed the app, create a directory named "customer_data", where customers data files are automatically created and stored.
+- In the directory where you placed the app, create a directory named "customer_data".
+For instance, I create a directory "CustomerManagement", in which I put the excutable "CustomerManagement.exe" and create a directory "customer_data.
+- Customers data files will be automatically created, updated and stored as needed.

 ## SAMPLE IMAGES:
 ![](https://github.com/mnishiguchi/CustomerManagement/blob/master/img/customer_management.main_menu.png)